AdamShelley/adamShelley/README.md

 <h3 align="center">A Web Developer from the UK</h3>

 - 💼 Working for an Energy Consultancy as a Web Developer

-- 🔭 I’m currently working on Git-Pulse (A github client)

 - 🌱 I’m currently working with **Typescript, Angular, NextJS**